mikehoward/tdd_deploy/SiteSetup.md

 ### create .monitrc file to manage thin server

-    TBD - Steal this from Mike Clark's recipies book
+    TBD - Steal this from Mike Clark's recipes book